MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/create-role-center-headline.md

     }
 }
 ```

+> [!IMPORTANT]
+> On **HeadlinePart** type pages, the `group` control has no effect on the UI, like with other page types.
+Its primary purpose is to enable developers to group headlines for controlling visibility.

 ### Dynamic visibility
 With dynamic visibility, to change the visibility of a headline, the field must be in `group` control.
 Then, you set `Visible` property to the `Boolean` variable that determines the visibility.